Successfully Manage Pelvic Organ Prolapse Without Surgery

 Jumping ahead to today, my book, Saving the Whole Woman remains the definitive book on the subject of non-surgical intervention for pelvic organ prolapse.
 Many thousands of women from around the world have successfully used my methods so manage their prolapse, cancel scheduled surgeries and live full, physically and sexually active lives.

-The forum on www.wholewoman.com has about 7,000 members, I’ve produced six DVDs with more coming, and have trained four certified Whole Woman practitioners in the US, Australia and the UK with four more currently in training in .
+The forum on www.wholewoman.com has over 10,000 members, I’ve produced more than a dozen videos with more coming, and have trained certified Whole Woman practitioners in the US, Australia and the UK.

 My point is this...with my method, women get results.

 If you are looking for an alternative to surgery for your prolapse, do click the link to the right.
-It will take you to www.wholewoman.com where you can learn more about my method of successful prolapse management, join the forum (www.wholewoman.com/forum) so you can talk with other women who are working with prolapse.
-My book and DVDs are available in the Whole Woman online store (www.wholewoman.com/store).
+It will take you to www.wholewoman.com where you can learn more about my method of successful prolapse management, join the forum (Whole Woman Forum) so you can talk with other women who are working with prolapse.
+My book and DVDs are available in the Whole Woman online store (www.wholewomanstore.com).

 If you would like a free copy of my article "Why Kegels Don't Work" just click on the link and you'll be taken to a page where you can download the article.